 - Pain in the groin

-- Low back pain that keeps coming back despite treatment.
+- Low back pain that keeps returning despite treatment.
 Often at the level of the dimples in the lower back

 - Pain after lying in a position for a long time